![]() |

 The school (or you) can request that the Local Authority carry out a statutory assessment of your child’s needs.
 This is a legal process which sets out the amount of support that will be provided for your child.

-After the school have sent in the request to the Local Authority they will decide whether they think your child’s needs, seem complex enough to need a statutory assessment.
-If this is the case they will ask you and all professionals involved with your child to write a report outlining your child’s needs.
+After the school has sent in the request to the Local Authority they will decide whether they think your child’s needs seem complex enough to need a statutory assessment.
+If this is the case, they will ask you and all professionals involved with your child to write a report outlining your child’s needs.

 If they do not think your child needs this, they will ask the school to continue with the support at ‘SEND support’.

-An additional adult may be used to support your child with whole class learning, run individual programmes or run small groups including your child.
+An additional adult may be used to support your child with whole class learning, running individual programs or run small groups including your child.

 Your knowledge and understanding of your child’s needs is essential to support school plan the best provision for your child.